N-Khalid/Group_4/README.md

 ### Model Matrix and Accuracy Scores

 Since we used a multiple linear regression model instead of a classification model, confusion matrix and final accuracy scores are not able to used.
-Instead we decided to use three other measures of error: mean squared error, mean absolute error and root mean-square deviation.
+Instead we decided to use three other measures of accuracy/error: mean squared error, mean absolute error and root mean-square deviation.

-Mean squared error-The mean squared error determines if our model predicts outliers with large errors.
-The lower the better
+Mean squared error (MSE) - The mean squared error determines if our model predicts outliers with large errors.
+Typically the MSE is compared between models to see how accurate they are between 0-1 scores.
+While we want a lower value, we do not want our MSE to be 0 as that would mean our model perfectly predicts our training data which is a sign of overfitting.
+Our MSE is 0.138.

-Mean absolute error - Mean Absolute Error is the average of absoulte errors so we want this value to be as low as possible as a good model will give minimal errors.
-Our MAE
+Mean absolute error (MAE) - Mean Absolute Error is the average of absolute errors so we want this value to be quite low as a good model will give minimal errors but not 0 errors.
+Our MAE is 0.237.

-Mean Absolute Error is nothing but the mean of absolute errors.
-Thus, MAE gives the average amount of error.
-So, the machine learning model with minimum MAE should be considered as a good model since it is giving minimum error

-Root mean-squre deviation -
+Root mean-square deviation (RMSE) - RSME is the standard deviation of our prediction compared to the the regression/best fit line.
+Like our previous measures, we want our RSME to be low but not perfect.
+Our RMSE 0.372

 ### Answering Our Main Question